Holy Name of Jesus Catholic Church - New York City (Photo: Steven E. Lawson)

 Electro-pneumatic action

-4 manuals, 68 stops, 76 ranks
+4 manuals, 68 registers, 58 stops, 77 ranks

 The large Möller organ at Holy Name of Jesus Church was designed by Richard O. Whitelegg, in consultation with Albin D. McDermott, organist of the church.
 At the time of its installation, this organ was remarkable for its brilliance and clarity of ensembles, multiple mixture stops, an independent Pedal division, and fiery French chorus reeds.
-Whitelegg was given free reign to express his tonal ideals, perhaps in response to the similarly-sized Aeolian-Skinner organ designed in 1932 by G. Donald Harrison for the Church of St. Mary the Virgin in Times Square.
+Whitelegg was given free reign to express his tonal ideals, perhaps in response to the similarly sized Aeolian-Skinner organ designed in 1932 by G. Donald Harrison for the Church of St. Mary the Virgin in Times Square.
 Whitelegg's only restriction was to retain several ranks from the previous Müller & Abel organ, all of which were revoiced, rescaled and extended for the new organ.
 Sadly, the organ has suffered both water and smoke damage, the latter from a devastating fire originating in the blower area c.1998.
 Many portions of this notable organ, including the Solo and Choir divisions and console, are not functioning properly or at all; hopefully, this Whitelegg masterpiece will someday be restored to its original glory.

 Great Organ (Manual II) – 61 notes (3-3/4" pressure)